kblomqvist/yasha/README.md

 foo.toml
 ```

-## Extensions
+## Template extensions (extension file)

 Seems like the day has arrived when you would like to use custom [Jinja filters](http://jinja.pocoo.org/docs/dev/api/#custom-filters) and/or [tests](http://jinja.pocoo.org/docs/dev/api/#custom-tests) within your templates.
 Fortunately yasha has been a far-wise and supports these out of box.
-The functionality is similar to the variables file usage described above.
-So for a given `foo.jinja` template file, yasha will automatically seek `foo.py` file. `.j2ext` and `.jinja-ext` file extensions work too.
+The functionality is similar to the variable file usage described above.
+So for a given `foo.jinja` template file, yasha will automatically seek `foo.py` file for extensions.
+In case you are generating python code you may like to use `.j2ext` or `.jinja-ext` file suffix for your template extension file instead of `.py`.

-Here is an example of the `foo.py` file containing a filter and a test.
+Here is an example of the extension file containing a filter and a test:

 ```python
 def filter_datetimeformat(value, format='%H:%M / %d-%m-%Y'):